West Highland Line: Services

-Four of the services from Glasgow Queen Street - Mallaig are combined with services to Oban, splitting at Crianlarich.
+All of the services from Glasgow Queen Street - Mallaig are combined with services to Oban, splitting at Crianlarich.
 Similarly, two of the return services combine at Crianlarich.

 During the summer season from May until October a steam locomotive-hauled daily return service between Fort William and Mallaig known as The Jacobite is operated by West Coast Railways.
 There is one train a day in May, September and October, and two trains per day from June until the end of August.

 Caledonian Sleeper operates a nightly service from Fort William to London Euston.

 Onward ferry connections operated by Caledonian MacBrayne are available from Mallaig to the Isle of Skye, to the small isles of Rùm, Eigg, Muck, and Canna, to South Uist, and to Inverie on the Knoydart peninsula.
 From Oban ferries sail to the islands of Lismore, Colonsay, Coll, Tiree, Mull and Barra.

 As of 2021, there is a single regular freight operation on the line, consisting of alumina services from North Blyth to a smelter near Fort William.